moeid404/wp-lemp-docker/roles/1.server_provisioning/README.md

-# Ansible Playbook: System Package Management
+# System Package Management Role

-This Ansible playbook is designed to manage system packages on Ubuntu-based systems.
+This Role is designed to manage system packages on Ubuntu-based systems.
 It ensures that the system's package cache is updated, all packages are upgraded, and essential tools such as `procps`, `vim`, and `ntp` are installed.

 ## Tasks Overview